Alicepinch/everything-vegan/TESTING.md

  - Firefox
  - Microsoft Edge

+## Known Errors:

-When testing on safari I found an issue with the select drop down on the forms.
-This is not styled in the same way as on the other browsers.
-This is still a bug.
+When testing on safari I found an issue with the select drop down css didn't apply on the forms.
+I have not corrected this as prioritised other issues for now.

+If a user enters an invalid email address for a recipe then the image be a broken link.
+  - There is a placeholder image for if a user doesn't provide an image however this does not replace a broken link at the moment.
+Ideally in the future I would like to implement a way a user can upload their own image directly to the webiste.

 ## User Stories Tested: